3and4/Leither/doc/MiMei-en.md

 MiMei ID is based on information of creator, associated application, MiMei type and MiMei mark.
 Once created, never changes.
 MiMei ID is invariable.

 **Aceess MiMei data with MiMei ID and version**
-Version is created while MiMei being edited or backuped.
+New version is created while MiMei being edited or backuped.
 Data of the version is based on synopsis of content.
 Content of the version is read-only.
 MiMei ID and version combined can identify certian MeMei data.

 ### VI.
 Data storage and referrential
 MiMei can support data storage of most internet applications with its supoort of file and database.